ECSHackWeek/impedance.py/docs/source/faq.rst

 What method does impedance.py use for fitting equivalent circuit models?
 ------------------------------------------------------------------------
-Fitting is performed by non-linear least squares regression of the circuit model to impedance data via
+By default, fitting is performed by non-linear least squares regression of the circuit model to impedance data via
 `curve_fit <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html>`_
 from the `scipy.optimize` package.[1]